Aside from cooking and sleeping, one of the biggest questions vanlifers need to answer for themselves is where and how they will use the restroom.

 The Nature’s Head Self-Contained RV Composting Toilet doesn’t use batteries, and instead uses your vehicle’s 12v electrical system.
 Adapters for 110v systems are available for purchase.

-2: Nature's Head Self RV Contained Composting Toilet
+2. The Most Durable: Nature’s Head Self RV Contained Composting Toilet

 Nature’s Head also makes a dry RV composting model with a standard crank handle.
 It’s very user friendly, and is easy to install.